Orange-OpenSource/hurl/docs/manual/hurl.md

 Tell Hurl to use HTTP Digest authentication

-#### -H, --header <HEADER> {#header}
+#### -H, --header <NAME:VALUE> {#header}

 Add an extra header to include in information sent.
-Can be used several times in a command
+Can be used several times in a command.

-Do not add newlines or carriage returns
+Do not add newlines or carriage returns.

 #### -0, --http1.0 {#http10}